We help our clients too deeply understand the cannabis consumer to anticipate their needs.

-- The US national legal marijuana market has an estimated value in 2013 of $1.4bn.*
+- The US national medical marijuana market has an estimated average value in 2018 of $3.6 bn.*

 What does the future hold for cannabis?